-The first, Romanesque church on this place was founded at the beginning of the 12th century and was consecrated in 1112 to St. Adalbert’s by Bishop Żyrosław I. It was the first church on the left bank of the Odra river that was built in the days before the town.
-By the order of Pope Eugene III of 1148, St. Adalbert was handed over to the Augustinians from Sobótka, while serving as a parish church.
-From 1226 it belonged to the Dominicans brought from Cracow.
-At that time, it was expanded from the east by the late Romanesque chancel.
+The first Romanesque church of St. Adalbert was built at the beginning of the 12th century and consecrated in 1112 by Bishop Żyrosław I. It was the first church on the left bank of the Odra River, probably founded by the nobles in the times before the town’s foundation.
+Under the order of Pope Eugene III of 1148, the church of St. Adalbert was handed over to Augustinian canons from Sobótka, simultaneously serving as a parish church, and from 1226, thanks to Bishop Wawrzyniec, it belonged to the Dominicans brought from Kraków.
+The takeover took place by way of payment by the Dominicans under the direction of Czesław Odrowąż, of 10 marks of silver and 16 half-korzecs of grain to the canons of Abbot Witosław.
+On the initiative of the new owners, around 1228-1241, the church was expanded from the east with a late Romanesque chancel.

 Pilch J., Leksykon zabytków architektury Dolnego Śląska, Warszawa 2005.